Q. I've never been to an orchestra concert before. What should I expect?

 straight through.
 It's a good idea to take a look at the program before the

 concert to get an idea of what to expect.
+Except in rare occasions, you will be leaving the theatre within two hours of the concert’s beginning.

 A. This is the number-one scary question!
 No one wants